tylerneylon/math/randnn/randnn.md

 ![
 Random neural networks with increasing layer sizes.
 Each network has exactly 14 layers.
-From left-to-right, top-to-bottom, the networks have 10, 20, 40, 80, 120, and 400 neurons per layer, respectively.
+From left to right, top to bottom, the networks have 10, 20, 40, 80, 120, and 400 neurons per layer, respectively.
 ](images/inc_width@2x.png){#fig:fig15}

-The final image, with 400 neurons per layer, looks a bit like exploding static at this scale, which is the $x, y$ square $[-1, 1]^2.$ Here's a 30x zoom of this same network to show that it is indeed a continuous function, if a rather motley
+The final image above, with 400 neurons per layer, looks a bit like exploding static at this scale, which is the $x, y$ square $[-1, 1]^2.$ Here's a 30x zoom of this same network to show that it is indeed a continuous function, if a rather motley
 one: